MicrosoftDocs/quantum-docs-pr/articles/libraries/applications.md

 }
 ```

-`nQubits` is the number of qubits used to encode the initial quantum state. `statePrepUnitary` prepares the start state from the computational basis $\ket{0\cdots 0}$. `adiabaticUnitary` is the unitary operation that implements adiabatic state preparation, such as produced by the  `AdiabaticEvolution` function. `qpeUnitary` is the unitary operation that is used to perform phase estimation on the resulting quantum state. `phaseEstAlgorithm` is our choice of phase estimation algorithm.
+`nQubits` is the number of qubits used to encode the initial quantum state. `statePrepUnitary` prepares the start state from the computational basis $\ket{0\cdots 0}$. `adiabaticUnitary` is the unitary operation that implements adiabatic state preparation, such as produced by the  `InterpolatedEvolution` function. `qpeUnitary` is the unitary operation that is used to perform phase estimation on the resulting quantum state. `phaseEstAlgorithm` is our choice of phase estimation algorithm.

 > [!TIP]
 > Applications of adiabatic state preparation are covered in the samples.